telerik/report-server-docs/implementer-guide/configuration/report-preview.md

 ## Parameters Area options

-The parameters area section allows you to set single multi-select parameters editors type.
+The parameters area section allows you to set single and multi-select report parameters' editor type.
 The available values for both are ListView and ComboBox.
 The ListView is the default option.
-It is reprezent as a [Kendo UI ListView](https://docs.telerik.com/kendo-ui/api/javascript/ui/listview) widget.
+It represents a [Kendo UI ListView](https://docs.telerik.com/kendo-ui/api/javascript/ui/listview) widget.

-The ComboBox has two difrent reprezentation the Telerik Report Viewe for both editors:
+The ComboBox has two different representations of the Telerik Report Viewer for both editors:
 * Single select editor - it is rendered as a [Kendo UI ComboBox](https://docs.telerik.com/kendo-ui/api/javascript/ui/combobox) widget.

 * Multi-select editor - it is rendered as a [Kendo UI MultiSelect](https://docs.telerik.com/kendo-ui/api/javascript/ui/multiselect) widget